Milton Halberstadt: Early life and education

-Halberstadt grew up in Boston, Massachusetts and attended the Mechanic Arts High School, which taught mechanical trades.
+Halberstadt grew up in Boston, Massachusetts, and attended the Mechanic Arts High School, which taught mechanical trades.
 He then studied at the Massachusetts School of Art.
 Afterwards, he studies at the Art Institute of Chicago and the Institute of Design (founded in 1937 as New Bauhaus by designer-painter László Moholy-Nagy).
 He served as an assistant to both László Moholy-Nagy and György Kepes.

 He served as a US Army Air Forces navigator during World War II in the 456th Bombardment Group.
 While a second lieutenant, he was a navigator aboard a B-24 Liberator called "Texas Ranger" flying over Yugoslavia in 1944 when his aircraft was hit by enemy fire.
-Despite severe injuries, Halberstadt guided the plane down safely and he received the Distinguished Flying Cross medal for heroism in aerial combat.
+Despite severe injuries, Halberstadt guided the plane down safely, and he received the Distinguished Flying Cross medal for heroism in aerial combat.

 M. Halberstadt Illustration studio in San Francisco produced fine large format studio photography.
 Halberstadt's clients included Del Monte, Dole, S&W, Paul Masson, Pan-Am Airlines, and Royal Viking Lines.

-The Milton "Hal" Halberstadt Papers and Photograph Collection resides at University of California Davis special collections archives.
+The Milton "Hal" Halberstadt Papers and Photograph Collection resides at the University of California Davis special collections archives.